ARTICLE

 Swords

-The handles of the weapons usually include very significant elements, such as a statue of Victory, vampires, harpies, postilion horns, veiled figures, the traitors to the Caesar, a fox head, the ancient swastika cross and an eagle's head.
+The handles of the weapons usually include very meaningful elements, such as a statue of Victory, vampires, harpies, postilion horns, veiled figures, the traitors to the Caesar, a fox head, the ancient swastika cross and an eagle's head.

 Distributed among the cards, we can see a wide range of animals: a serpent, a fox, a pig, horses, a crow, night birds, a fly, a black cat, a red dragon, and a swan.